witstan/Java-Learning/README.md

+# Daily Update on 2023/1/1
+> learnt about contents below and did exercises
+1. Comparator and Comparable
+2. System, Math, BigInteger, BigDecimal
+3. Enum
+4. Annotation

+> Reviewed the following content
+1. Date & Time APIs
+2. Comparator and Comparable

 # Daily Update on 2022/12/31
 > learnt about contents below and did exercises
 1. DateTimeFormatter class
-2. Zoneld, ZonedDate Time, Clock, TemporalAdjuster, TemporalAdjusters
+2. ZoneId, ZonedDate Time, Clock, TemporalAdjuster, TemporalAdjusters

 # Daily Update on 2022/12/30
 > learnt about contents below and did exercises